mahmud-r-farhan/Typing-App-docx-web/README.md

 ### **2. Toolbar.js**:

 -   This component provides the UI for adjusting the text style.
--   Includes controls for font size, font family, and text color.
+-   Includes controls for font size, font family, and text colour.
 -   Also has buttons for toggling bold, italic, underline, and text alignment.

 ### **3. ThemeToggle.js**: